Disconnection: the source of all ill-health

 Physically, I weighed 10 kg more than today and people often remarked that I must be in my 50s.
 I was 41 then.

-I realised that help was not coming from outside and that I needed to figure this out on my own somehow.
-I started by accepting – and I mean fully accepting – that life didn’t feel good, that something was not right.
-I stopped running away from my feelings of anger and restlessness.
+lass=”yoast-text-mark” />>Once I realised that help was not coming from outside, I started by accepting – and I mean fully accepting – that life didn’t feel good, that something was not right.
+That made me stop running away from my feelings of anger and restlessness.
 Second, I started seeing my life for what it was, without judgement and filters, and realised that there was one word that came up constantly for me: disconnection.
 I felt disconnected from myself and my immediate environment.

 It was during that time that I came across an audio book titled, Lost Connections by Johann Hari.
 Hari, a journalist and writer, talks about disconnection being the real cause of depression.
 It resonated so much with what I too was discovering, though I wouldn’t say I was depressed.
+I have since realised it is not just depression but everything we term ill-health that has its roots in disconnection.

 Understanding disconnection